Teaching students to Flourish

 The “Felicitous Life” model of positive education for Loreto College Ballarat includes the categories of Positive Accomplishment (Mindset), Positive Emotions (Mood), Positive Engagement (Motivation), Positive Health (Mindfulness), Positive Purpose (Meaning) and Positive Relationships (Might).

-Overlapping all of these principals is the understanding of Strengths Based Learning focusing on the 24 Values in Action (VIA) framework (Peterson & Seligman, 2014).
+Overlapping all these principals is the understanding of Strengths Based Learning focusing on the 24 Values in Action (VIA) framework (Peterson & Seligman, 2014).

 Dr Suzy Green & Dr Martin Seligman (below)